dpb587/caddy-bosh-release/README.md

         transparent
       }

 If you are using DNS to verify your domain name, you will also need to configure the `env` property with credentials for your DNS provider ([learn more](https://caddyserver.com/docs/automatic-https#dns-challenge)) and configure the `dns` setting within `caddyfile`.
+For example, with [Route 53](https://aws.amazon.com/route53/):

     caddyfile: |
       caddy.example.com